Ther are different types of protection insurance to cover you if you have to stop working due to an accident. unemployment or a serious illness.

 Payment Protection Insurance (or PPI) will pay out a regular amount to cover your payments (or a percentage of your payments) until you are able to cover them yourself.
 Different PPI policies cover different repayments you may have to make – such as mortgage repayments and loan or credit card payments.
 For information on PPI follow this link.

-Mortgage Protection Insurance specifically covers monthly mortgage repayments – the usual set period these payments will be covered for is 12 months – after this period expires you will have to cover your own payments.
+Mortgage Payment Protection Insurance (or (MPPI) specifically covers monthly mortgage repayments – the usual set period these payments will be covered for is 12 months – after this period expires you will have to cover your own payments.
 For information on paying your mortgage if a difficulty arises – follow this link.

 Similarly loan protection insurance will usually cover your payments for either 12 or 24 months.

 Credit card cover is usually paid on a percentage system – the insurance company will pay either a percentage of your outstanding balance, or the minimum monthly payment.
 It is important to remember that the insurance company will usually only cover what you owe from when you make a claim, anything in excess of this will be your responsibility.